-► Water, plumbing and bathroom fittings

-Repair category 2

-Notes Pipework (where seen) is of copper and PVC, and appeared in serviceable condition but was not tested.
-The tap and the kitchen sink are worn in places.
-The sanitary fittings are of mixed age.
-The WC is dated and worn.
-Consideration should be given to upgrading/replacement.
+Water, plumbing and bathroom fittings Repair category 1 Notes Pipework (where seen) is of copper and PVC, and appeared in serviceable condition but was not tested.
+The sanitary fittings are along modern lines and generally appeared in a condition consistent with age and usage.